Autologous stem cell transplantation against systemic sclerosis / high dose treatment with autologous stem cell support, HMAS

 - It may seem that earlier smokers tolerate the treatment the worst (increased mortality)

 It is estimated that 1-3 cases in Norway annually may be relevant for autologous stem cell transplant / stem cell support for systemic sclerosis.
-Corresponding treatment has been given by Multiple myeloma (a malignant blood disease) at Oslo University Hospital for many years.
+Corresponding treatment has been given by Multiple myeloma (a malignant blood disease) for several years.